 Research methods

 A total of 45 patients with cirrhosis who underwent splenectomy were consecutively enrolled from January 2017 to December 2018.
-The incidence of PVT at 1 mo, 3 mo, and 12 mo after splenectomy in patients with cirrhosis was observed.
+The incidence of PVT at 1 months, 3 months, and 12 months after splenectomy in patients with cirrhosis was observed.
 The hematological indicators, biochemical and coagulation parameters, and imaging features were recorded at baseline and at each observation point.
 The univariable, multivariable, receiver operating characteristic curve and time-dependent curve analyses were performed.

 Research results